 We eagerly wait for mom to open the boxes, those days cannot be forgettable ever in my life.
 My mom makes a thicker version of this chutney for long train travel.

 'Urad dal' refers to the skinless black gram which has a rich source of protein.
 This is one of the authentic South Indian side dish recipes, that has been carrying forward to generations.

 Urad dal chutney also called as 'ulutham paruppu chutney' in Tamil or 'uddina bele chutney' in Kannada.
 Which is also one of the popular Udipi chutney recipes.

 How does this Urad dal chutney taste like?

-This is made with commonly available ingredients in the Indian kitchen .
-And such an excellent recipe that comes handy when we do not have any stock of fresh vegetables.
-This Urad dal chutney is perfect to serve with rice, idli or dosa.
+This is made with commonly available ingredients in the Indian kitchen.
+And such an excellent recipe that comes in handy when we do not have any stock of fresh vegetables.
+This Urad dal chutney is perfect to serve with rice, idli, or dosa.

 - If you are serving with South Indian breakfast recipes like Idli or dosa, dilute to slightly.
-The consistency has to neither too thick or too thin.
+The consistency has to neither too thick nor too thin.

-- When you are serving with rice, thicker consistency would be great. the thicker the consistency, greater the taste.
-But achieving very thicker consistency is not possible when using the present day mixer grinder.
-I remember that my mom makes it with manual stone grinder.
+- When you are serving with rice, thicker consistency would be great. the thicker the consistency, the greater the taste.
+But achieving very thicker consistency is not possible when using the present-day mixer grinder.
+I remember that my mom makes it with a manual stone grinder.

 - Add a 1/4 cup of grated coconut for rich and creamy chutney.